Jurgis Matulaitis-Matulevičius: Life

 Jurgis Matulaitis-Matulevičius was born on 13 April 1871 to the poor farmers Andrius and Uršulė as the youngest of eight children; he was baptized at the parish church (that the Marian Order managed) in Marijampolė.
 He learnt about the faith in catechism classes at that church from Father Jurgis Cešnas.
 He was orphaned later with the death of his father in 1874 and his mother in 1881.
 His mother taught him their native tongue though he learnt Russian in school as he was taught in that language.
 His elder brother was John and his elder sister was Emilia who looked after him when their parents died.

 In 1904 he developed a weakness in his right arm and leg that prevented him from working with his brother on the farm and which kept him from classes at the school and forced him to walk on crutches for a while.
 His illness was sometime later diagnosed as tuberculosis of the bone which he suffered with for the rest of his life.
 He liked to spend time alone and this allowed for him to develop his keen intellect.
 His priest uncle from Warsaw noticed his potential and offered to take care of his nephew's high school education (1879-86) in preparation for him to begin his ecclesial studies which he began in 1891.
 He continued his studies in 1893 though in Warsaw.
 But when the civil authorities closed the school he moved to the Saint Petersburg theological school to continue his studies.
-He became a spiritual student of Honorat Kozminski.
+He became a spiritual student of Honorat Koźmiński.
 Matulaitis did a dissertation on the theological positions of the Russian Orthodox Church which led his instructors to believe he had a future in ecumenism efforts.
 He also became an expert Latinist who mastered Polish as well as French and German.

 Matulaitis was ordained to the priesthood on 20 November 1898 and his high academic marks led his local bishop to send him to the Fribourg college in Switzerland for doctoral work.
 Fribourg became a place for free discussion of the sad state of the Lithuanian homeland since it was far outside the Russian borders.
 He and other Lithuanian students discussed often a cultural revival allowing for a renewal of the faith.
 He became convinced that religious orders were best suited to the work of such a revival and so traveled home to Marijampolė to discuss with one of the last remaining members of the suppressed Marian Order the potential of a secret resurrection of that order.
 Trips to Rome and Marijampolė set the plan in motion which the superior of the order Vincent Senkus approved.